Protect yourself against bankruptcy

 Here are some potential negative outcomes of filing for bankruptcy.

 A bankruptcy lasts three years but will be on your credit record for five years.
-This also means that a Trustee will be appointed to manage your financial affairs, decide how much of your wages you keep and if you can or can not travel overseas.
+This also means that a Trustee will be appointed to manage your financial affairs, decide how much of your wages you keep if your income exceeds the prescribed income threshold, and if you can or cannot travel overseas.

-Your financial situation is audited annually for three years and the bankruptcy period can be extended by order of that Trustee, and any secured loans such as mortgages and car loans are not wiped.
+Your financial situation is audited annually for three years and the bankruptcy period can be extended by order of that Trustee, and any secured loans such as mortgages and car loans are not an extension of the period of bankruptcy from 3 years to 8 years, can be initiated by the trustee in bankruptcy under specific circumstances, and any shortfalls will become part of the bankruptcy.
+Any extension is reviewable by the Inspector General in Bankruptcy.

 On top of all that, in the future you will struggle to borrow any money or get any credit, any unprotected property it can be seized, you can not work as a company director, and any future earnings could be reduced from the reputational damage.